Mount Kenya Climbing Expedition Over View

 We will spend the nights in mountain huts.
 We buy fresh produce and other food locally, and to ensure high standards of hygiene the food is prepared by our own staff.
 We can cater for special dietary requirements with advance notice at no extra charge.
 You only require bottled water on the first and last day.
 The other days we will boil water or add purifying tablets then filter using MSR water filtering pump before refilling in your water bottles in the morning.

-Four Days Mount Kenya Climbing Adventure - Sirimon Route
+Six Days Mount Kenya Climbing Chogoria - Sirimon Route

 A representative from goshawk tours will meet you at your hotel or pick you up from the airport and he or she will introduce you to mountain guide.
 The guide will brief you on what to expect and the day's activities.
-Depart Nairobi and travel to Nanyuki town through the countryside to the slopes of Mt.
-Kenya arriving in time for an early lunch.
-You will be introduced to the porters and the cook and together proceed to Sirimon Park Gate [2650m] where your guide will assist in park formalities and registration; after this start hiking through the forest which paves way to heather and after climbing for about three hours you will arrive at Old Moses Camp [3300m] for dinner and over night.
+Depart Nairobi and travel to Chogoria town through the Great North road passing the central province of Kenya arriving in time for lunch.
+Dinner and over night at a budget hotel in Chogoria town.

 [Time: 3 to 4 hours] Covering nine kilometres.

-[Time: 6 to 7 hours] Covering seventeen kilometres.
+[Time: 4 to 5 hours] Covering thirteen kilometres.

 Today you will face the most demanding stretch of the trek.
 Wake up very early at 2:30am and have a light breakfast; coffee or tea with some biscuits, depart camp and start ascending towards Point Lenana [4985m] through a steep stony quarry that cuts through a cliff clearing visible part towards lower Hall Tarns arriving point lenana by sun rise.
 Mt.
 Kilimanjaro Kibo and Mawenzi peaks are visible as the day gets clear from this point.
 The ascend takes about three hours; after enjoying the view and taking some photos of your victory of summiting Mount Kenya begin descending to shimpton camp [4200m] where your full breakfast will be served.
 After wards descend further down to Old Moses [3300m] for much needed rest, dinner and over night.
 The descent walk takes about six hours.